cipherstash/cipherstash-dynamodb/README.md

 Based on the CipherStash SDK and ZeroKMS key service, CipherStash for DynamoDB provides a simple interface for storing and retrieving encrypted data in DynamoDB.

+### Requesting access to CipherStash for DynamoDB

+CipherStash for DynamoDB requires an access token to use.
+If you would like to request access, please email us at [sales@cipherstash.com](mailto:sales@cipherstash.com) and we will be in touch.

 ---

 ## Prerequisites